BorisKaravasilev/ifj20-compiler/README.md

 ### TODO

-- ~~Setup project structure~~
-- ~~Refactor magic numbers to constants~~
-- ~~Support symbol ranges for transitions in rules~~
-- Proper token generation
-- Symbol table
-- Keyword check
-- EOL flag
-- Finite automata graph
-- Hex numbers
-- Change arrays to dynamically alocated

-Check also TODO's in code and create issues on Github from them.
+Check TODO's in code and create issues on Github from them.

 #### CLion Setup